 Box 4.
 The subconscious acts beyond our cognitive thresholds.

 1. Instantaneous response to this moment (free of the 200ms cognitive lag)

 2. Unmeasurable capacity (independent of our working memory capacity)

 3. Often happens without our volition (does not require our attention)

 We may not have an explanation for Brenton’s sensitivity to his brother’s tumour.
 Yet, our emerging understanding of vagal tone and the communication between brain and body is providing the first hints.
-When our nervous system is relaxed there is high congruence between brain and body and we may able to read visceral patterns that registers in our subconscious but in that moment, might not make sense to our minds.
+When our nervous system is relaxed there is high congruence between brain and body and we may able to read visceral patterns which registers in our subconscious but in that moment may not make sense to our minds.
 The scary thing about intuition is realising it too late.

 We are only now discovering the intelligence of levels 1–6 of information processing.
 Perhaps when our minds are relaxed, the background activity of the mind and strategic thought trials subside to reveal deeper layers of the subconscious — a knowing that we cannot comprehend.